evgolsh/homebridge-crestron-home/README.md

 # Homebridge Crestron Home Plugin

-This plugin connects to Crestron Home CWS server using REST API and doesn't require anything to be deployed into Crestron controller.
+This plugin connects to Crestron Home CWS server using REST API and doesn't require anything to be deployed into the Crestron controller.
 It was developed and tested with Crestron MC4-R powered by Crestron Home OS, but theoretically it should work with any Crestron controller that runs CWS server.

 ## Supported accessories
 The following devices are currently supported: